koseidiamond/KoseiHelper/README.md

 The small plants (Black and Jumping) respond like normal Actors (which means they can be pushed by blocks or fall down).
 ### Custom Hahaha
 A group of sprites that wave towards a direction while playing a sound when a flag is true.
-### Custom Golden Block
-A customizable block that appears if the player enters the room while carrying a golden berry (or any berry, or a key).
 ### Mary Block
 Single-use flowers that launch the player with more or less strength depending on the mode.
 Compatible with Theo.
 ### Custom Trapdoor